-Tom: Good.
+: Good.
 Please tell us the details.
+Tom

 Anna: Sure.
 The hotel will provide the transportation.
-The shuttle will pick us up at 7 a.m.

-There will be welcome drinks, breakfast and also we've got twin-sharing rooms.
+The shuttle will pick us at 7 in the morning.
+There will be welcome drinks and breakfast.
+And, we've got twin-sharing rooms.
 Other details on room assignment and activities will be circulated later.

 Tom : Okay.
-By the way, please inform the accounting office so they can disburse the money for this activity.
+By the way, please inform the accounting office so they can already disburse the money for this activity.

 - 1. What activity is the company going to have? - 2.
 Where is the activity going to be held? - 3.
 Who is going to provide the transportation? - 4.
-Do you think team building is important?
+Do you think team buildings are important?
 Why?
 Why not?

-Making Arrangements
+Making Arrangement

-We use imperatives for different reasons, such as telling people what to do, giving instructions and advice, making recommendations, suggestions and for making offers.
+We use imperatives for different reasons, such as telling people what to do, giving instructions and advice, making recommendations and suggestions, and for making offers.